tim-metzler-dev/my_progress/daily_progress/Day28(sunday).md

 I used the form and fieldset element and I learned about the span element wich you can use instead of the label element.
+I made this in 35min.
+I copyed the casio checkout protockol because today I bought a casio GBD-200-1.

 <!DOCTYPE html>